GoteoFoundation/goteo/README.md

 Please, be aware that all this system is under development and in a middle-step migration status.

 There's still a lot of documentation missing.
-We'll try to do our best on complete it, however any help will be appreciated.
+We'll try to do our best completing it, however any help will be appreciated.

 - [Developers](http://goteofoundation.github.io/goteo/docs/developers/environment.html)
 - [Credits](http://goteofoundation.github.io/goteo/release_notes.html)